OhCaXulu/LICENSE-EDUCATION-FOR-GAME-DEVELOPERS/index.md

+“I am <https://www.linkedin.com/in/pol-bosch-27b507140/>(Pol Bosch), student of the <https://www.citm.upc.edu/ing/estudis/graus-videojocs/>(Bachelor’s Degree in Video Games by UPC at CITM).
+This content is generated for the second year’s subject Project 2, under supervision of lecturer <https://es.linkedin.com/in/ricardpillosu>(Ricard Pillosu).”

 # Introduction

 At some point game developers will need to ask for a license, will have a contract in their hands, will want to create their owns studio or protect their own intellectual properties.
 I'll try to clarify and educate about legal issues Game Developers may encounter at some point, so we can actually understand a little bit what's going on with the legal side of Game development.